 Save Money Grocery Shopping

-Edited by Sobi, Eng, Grimm, MsBarbs and 1 other
+Edited by Sobi, Eng, Grimm, MsBarbs

 There are a plethora of "how to" grocery shopping and budget meal recipes that can be found on the Internet or in books.
 The key, however, isn't what you shop for, but rather how you shop.
 This involves planning, followed by buying and storing foods you like and will eat.